Conker (series): Development

-During development, the Conker team looked around E3 of 1998 where there were many games that were quite similar or were the same.
-They realized that there was nothing special or unique about Conker other than it was just another cute platformer.
+In 2000, Twelve Tales: Conker 64 was retooled into Conker's Bad Fur Day with a large amount of scatological humour.
+Conker the Squirrel, who previously appeared as a family-friendly character, was retooled to be a foul-mouthed, fourth-wall breaking alcoholic armed with guns, throwing knives, and a frying pan.
 After E3, Chris Seavor came on board as designer.
 The first level, the beehive, added machine guns shooting wasps which Rare found funny and kept going with this idea to be raunchy and different.
 After two more years of development, the game emerged as Conker's Bad Fur Day, which targets adults rather than children with its mature content.
 According to Rare co-founder Chris Stamper: "When people grow up on games, they don't stop playing.
 There aren't games for people who grew up on the early systems".
 The game suffered from relatively poor sales, but received a cult following.

 After the release of Conker's Bad Fur Day, Rare began development of a new Conker game referred to as Conker's Other Bad Day.
 Designer Chris Seavor said that it was to be a direct sequel dealing with "Conker's somewhat unsuccessful tenure as King.
 He spends all the treasury money on beer, parties and hookers.
 Thrown into prison, Conker is faced with the prospect of execution and the game starts with his escape, ball and chain attached, from the Castle's highest tower".
 It was never confirmed which console Conker's Other Bad Day was for, but it was likely the Nintendo GameCube as with Donkey Kong Racing.
 In 2002, Microsoft purchased Rare from Nintendo, so instead of finishing and releasing the game, Rare remade Conker's Bad Fur Day for the Xbox in 2005, renaming it Conker: Live & Reloaded.
 It features improved graphics and minor alterations to gameplay, and was also censored.
 It has a new multiplayer adaptation for Xbox Live.
 After Live & Reloaded, Rare started development on Conker: Gettin' Medieval, an online multiplayer third-person shooter game, but it was ultimately cancelled.